 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they become due.
 The Company manages its liquidity risk by actively forecasting, planning, reviewing and monitoring expenditures and commitments and anticipated financial requirements.
-Cash and cash equivalents on hand at December 31, 2023 and to date are expected to be sufficient to fund the Company's ongoing operational needs for the next 12 months.
+Cash and cash equivalents on hand at December 31, 2024 and to date are expected to be sufficient to fund the Company's ongoing operational needs for the next 12 months.
+As of December 31, 2024, the accounts payables were due between 30 and 60 days.